 For me, the sandwich is great, with or without the meat patty.
 I love all the toppings.
-But for Carnival Carnivores, the burger patty with all the fix-ins is a real craving.
-One time I ordered straight-up burger just to try it and it wasn’t easy to leave some on the plate.
+But for Carnival Carnivores, a Guy’s burger patty with all the fix-ins is a real craving.
+Once I ordered straight-up burger just to try a bite or two.
+It wasn’t easy to leave some on the plate.
 In fact, the person I was cruising with had no problem chowing down my leftover burger.

 For me, though, it was all about the Donkey Sauce.
 For almost everyone else, it’s the Straight-up Burger with Pig Patty that lingers in their minds when the cruise is over.